Category: Uncategorized

 Is Our Life Prayer-Conditioned?

-Finally… spring weather.
+By Nicole Rossen Finally… spring weather.
 As we know, the welcomed arrival of spring can advance somewhat suddenly into scorching days of summer.
 This makes me wonder if I am prepared for the heat.
 And by me, I mean our 30-year-old home which of course houses me, Brian, and our young kids.
-Our A/C is original to this…
+Our A/C is…

 -